What you possess in the world will be found at the day of your death to belong to someone else. But what you are will be yours forever.

 Meaning

-“What you possess in the world will be found at the day of your death to belong to someone else.
-But what you are will be yours forever.” presents a viewpoint centered on life.
-It implies that life rarely follows a perfect plan and encourages us to remember that unexpected events often teach us.
+In the quote “What you possess in the world will be found at the day of your death to belong to someone else.
+But what you are will be yours forever.,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that unexpected events often teach us.

 Theme